-Twain's sensitive views on race were not reflected in his early writings on Native American.
-Of them, Twain wrote in 1870: “His heart is a cesspool of falsehood, of treachery, and of low and devilish instincts.
-With him, gratitude is an unknown emotion; and when one does him a kindness, it is safest to keep the face toward him, lest the reward be an arrow in the back.
-To accept of a favor from him is to assume a debt which you can never repay to his satisfaction, though you bankrupt yourself trying.
+Twain's sensitive views on race were not reflected in his early writings on Native Americans.
+Of them, Twain wrote in 1870: “His heart is a cesspool of falsehood, treachery, and low and devilish instincts.
+With him, gratitude is an unknown emotion; when one does him kindness, it is safest to keep the face toward him, lest the reward is an arrow in the back.
+To accept a favor from him is to assume a debt you can never repay to his satisfaction, though you are bankrupting yourself.
 The scum of the earth!”

-Among his novels are The Adventures of Tom Sawyer (1876) and its sequel, the Adventures of Huckleberry Finn (1885), the latter often called "The Great American Novel".
-In his later travelogue Following the Equator (1897), Twain observes that in colonized lands all over the world, "savages" have always been wronged by "whites" in the most merciless ways, such as "robbery, humiliation, and slow, slow murder, through poverty and the white man's whiskey"; his conclusion is that "there are many humorous things in this world; among them the white man's notion that he is less savage than the other savages".
-In an expression that captures his East Indian experiences, he wrote, "So far as I am able to judge nothing has been left undone, either by man or Nature, to make India the most extraordinary country that the sun visits on his rounds.
+Among his novels are The Adventures of Tom Sawyer (1876) and its sequel, the Adventures of Huckleberry Finn (1885), the latter often called "The Great American Novel."
+In his later travelogue Following the Equator (1897), Twain observes that in colonized lands all over the world, "savages" have always been wronged by "whites" in the most merciless ways, such as "robbery, humiliation, and slow, slow murder, through poverty and the white man's whiskey"; his conclusion is that "there are many humorous things in this world; among them the white man's notion that he is less savage than the other savages."
+In an expression that captures his East Indian experiences, he wrote, "So far as I can judge, nothing has been left undone, either by man or Nature, to make India the most extraordinary country that the sun visits on his rounds.
 Where every prospect pleases, and only man is vile."

 Twain was also a staunch supporter of women's rights and an active campaigner for women's suffrage.
-His "Votes for Women" speech, in which he pressed for the granting of voting rights to women, is considered one of the most famous in history.
+His "Votes for Women" speech, in which he pressed for granting of voting rights to women, is considered one of the most famous in history.
 Helen Keller benefited from Twain's support as she pursued her college education and publishing despite her disabilities and financial limitations.
-The two were friends for roughly 16 years.
+The two have been friends for roughly 16 years.